 Kindly complete the following pre-proposal template, for initial consideration and feedback.

-Feedback on the pre-proposal will be provided within 10 business days.
+Feedback on the pre-proposal will be provided within 15 business days once the review period opens on 1 August 2020.

 Approval of the pre-proposal does not imply successful final application.